Vaibhav-Patel19/BSE/README.md

 - Bar Stock Exchange is Web-Based Mobile Application which can be used in Restaurant-Bars, replacing Hardcopy Menu for Food and Drinks Ordering.

+- Users can Scan the QR Code available and user the App.

 - Whats Unique about this application is that a Stock Market Theme is implemented while ordering any drink using the application.

 - Prices of Drinks increases and Decreases Dynamically(async) while Ordering drinks, backed by algorithms created for changing the prices.